guitarmind/tesseract-web-service/README.md

 tesseract-web-service
 =====================

+A Web Service for tesseract-OCR
-A folked version from https://github.com/ccp0101/tesseract-web-service
+A modified version from http://(wolfpaulus.com/jounal/android-journal/android-and-ocr/)

+Currently only accept uploading .png files or image url with .png extension